Welcome to the new Golem Cloud Docs! 👋

 {status: response_status, body: response_body}

 The result of the Rib expression is whatever the result of the last line/expression in the above Rib program, similar to many programming languages.
+Note, the last line of Rib is not ending with a ;.

 Upload API definition